Revision: Aug / 06:

 [] Ford 2100 Jaguar V6, V6 Special Equipment, V8 A clamping device connecting a component to the suspension system may be weak, it could result in the loosing of the component JAPAN 11/2000

-If you MIG weld steels and wanted to purchase three MIG packages and decided on equipment like the pulsed, ESAB Aristo, the pulsed Panasonic HM 350 and the pulsed Lincoln Power Wave STT, MIG equipment, you could pay approximately $30,000.00 for these three units.
-Of course you could buy 3 traditional MIG packages like the Miller CP 302 or Lincoln CV 300- 400 amp units for a combined cost of approx. $9,000.
+If you MIG weld steels and wanted to purchase three MIG packages and decided on equipment like the pulsed, ESAB Aristo, the pulsed Panasonic HM 350 and the pulsed Lincoln Power Wave STT, MIG equipment, you could pay approximately $30 to $40K for these three units.
+Of course you could buy 3 traditional MIG packages like the Miller CP 302 or Lincoln CV 300- 400 amp units priced around $3000 for a combined cost of approx. $9,000.

 When an electronic MIG power source is developed that is easier to operate than a simple two control, traditional CV MIG power source, and this electronic power source can show real evidence that it will improve weld quality or productivity on steel applications, this web site will ensure you are the first to hear about it.
 Don't hold your breath, I have been examing this equipment for 25 years.